sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 Now, as I mentioned earlier, the *z*-test is almost never used in practice.
-It is so rarely used in real life that the basic installation of jamovi does not have a built in function for it.
+It is so rarely used in real life that the basic installation of jamovi does not have a built-in function for it.
 However, the test is so incredibly simple that it is really easy to do one manually.
 Let us go back to the |zeppo|_ data set.
 The first thing I need to do is calculate the sample mean for the ``grades`` variable, which I have already done (72.3).